mariuslevraidevrai/BigCat/README.md

 - clear : clear the console
 - bye : quit bigcat

 # Warning
-  I am a beginner in dev and this is the first version of my project so there are probably many bugs thx :)
+Iam a beginner in dev and this is the first version of my project so there are probably many bugs thx :)